ApaxPhoenix/CrawlPy/README.md

 ## Want to Contribute?

-CrawlPy is an open-source project driven by the community.
-Join us in making web crawling simpler and more accessible for everyone.
+CrawlPy is a sole open-source project, in making web crawling simpler and more accessible for everyone.
 Check out our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Need Help?